SylvainMontagny/STM32G031_FromScratch/README.md

 This board has been build at University Savoie Mont Blanc by Xavier Poncet and Kenny Begue-Besson.
 ![image USMB Board](/Images/usmb_board_top.jpg)

 There is no ST-Link (programmer/debugger) on this board, so you need to add one.
-The easiest way to do so is to use a Nucleo64 board, then :
+The easiest way to do so is to use a Nucleo64 board, then remove ST-Link Jumper CN2.
-Remove ST-Link Jumper CN2 :
+![image USMB Board jumpers](/Images/st-link-jumpers-no-bg.png)

-![image USMB Board jumpers](/Images/st-link-jumpers-no-bg.png) Locate the CN4 ST-Link connector and plug your dev board as shown below :
+Locate the CN4 ST-Link connector and plug your development board as shown below.
 ![image USMB Board jumpers](/Images/usmb_board_no_bg.png)